EmeryCSI/CSI-244W24_IndependentActivity2/README.md

         -Update the information of a book identified by ISBN
    - DELETE /books/:isbn
         -Delete the book with a matching ISBN

-Certainly!
-Here's a cleaner and more structured format for the frontend requirements of your project:

----

 ### Frontend Requirements

 #### 1. Books List Page